Waterfall (B.I album): Release and promotion

 All the promotions before the release were handled through the social media accounts of 131 Label and IOK Music.
 On May 17, 2021, at midnight KST, B.I's team released a detailed "plan poster" that outlined what fans can expect in the weeks leading up to his comeback.
 This included a live film and performance film for the intro track of the album titled "Waterfall" and short video teaser films for all the other 10 tracks in the album, excluding the title track.
 In addition, title and concept posters, a lyric mood film, and an M/V spoiler commentary video were released for the title track "illa illa".
 B.I then held a live broadcast via YouTube, 1 hour prior to the new album release.

 The album was released to digital music and streaming platforms on June 1, 2021, along with the music video for "illa illa".
-The album's CDs were made available for pre-order prior to the album release, and were released on June 1, 2021 as well.
+The album's CDs were made available for pre-order prior to the album release, and were released on June 1, 2021, as well.
 Two different versions of the CDs are available, Waterfall and Seaside.

-On July 5th, officially imported edition of Waterfall CDs were released in Japan, with official Japanese lyrics.
+On July 5, officially imported edition of Waterfall CDs were released in Japan, with official Japanese lyrics.
 Two different versions of the CDs are available, Waterfall and Seaside.

-On August 11th, 131 Label announced a limited edition LP.
-The pre-order period started on August 13th, 2021 and ended on August 22nd, 2021.
-The LP was officially released on December 22nd, 2021.
+On August 11, 131 Label announced a limited edition LP.
+The pre-order period started on August 13, 2021, and ended on August 22, 2021.
+The LP was officially released on December 22, 2021.

+On October 3, 2021, B.I held his first-ever concert, titled "131 Live Presents: B.I First Online Concert", during which he gave a live performance of all the songs from Waterfall.